MaaxGr/ImmichTinder/README.md

 # Immich Tinder

 A tiny Nuxt 4 app that lets you swipe through random photos from your own Immich server — like Tinder, but for your photo library.
-It fetches random assets from Immich, displays the image with basic EXIF info (date and location when available), and provides like/dislike actions (currently mocked).
+It fetches random assets from Immich, displays the image with basic EXIF info (date and location when available), and supports like, superlike, and delete actions via server routes.

 - Framework: Nuxt 4 (Nitro server)
 - Runtime: Node.js 22+